MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/call-retail-server-apis.md

 # required metadata

 title: Call Retail Server APIs
-description: This topic explains how to call application programming interfaces (APIs) for Microsoft Dynamics 365 Commerce Scale Unit from a data action or directly from module code.
+description: This topic explains how to call application programming interfaces (APIs) for Microsoft Dynamics 365 Retail Server from a data action or directly from module code.
 author: samjarawan
 manager: annbe
 ms.date: 01/31/2020